almightypu5h/TodoApp/README.md

   - **Mark as Complete**: Keep track of your progress by marking tasks as complete.
   - **View Completed Tasks**: Access a list of completed tasks for reference.

+- **Dark Mode**: Added a dark mode feature for better user experience in low-light environments.

 ## Getting Started

 To run the app locally, follow these steps: